brando90/snap-cluster-setup/README.md

 ## Get Compute for your Research Project

 ### Snap Cluster Important References & Help/Support
-Always use the original documentation or wiki for each cluster: https://ilwiki.stanford.edu/doku.php?id=start (your **snap bible**).
+Always use the original documentation or wiki for each cluster: https://ilwiki.stanford.edu/doku.php?id=start -- your **snap bible**.
 Other useful resources:
-- Support IT for snap: il-action@cs.stanford.edu
+- Support IT for snap: il-action@cs.stanford.edu (don't be shy to ask them question or help for SNAP.)
 - compute instructions from Professor Koyejo's (Sanmi's) lab (STAIR Lab): https://docs.google.com/document/d/1PSTLJdtG3AymDGKPO-bHtzSnDyPmJPpJWXLmnJKzdfU/edit?usp=sharing
 - advanced video from Rylan and Brando (made for the STAIR/Koyejo Lab): https://www.youtube.com/watch?v=XEB79C1yfgE&feature=youtu.be
 - our CS 197 section channel
 - join the snap slack & ask questions there too: https://join.slack.com/t/snap-group/shared_invite/zt-1lokufgys-g6NOiK3gQi84NjIK_2dUMQ

-### Set up Project in the Snap Cluster - assuming a single Sever
-Goal: Set up Project in the Snap Cluster - **assuming a single sever** (as if you were using a single computer, since that is most simple + good enough for essential goal (i.e., doing research)).
-The details of how to use different storage systems are complicated and you don't need that version right now.
-Note snap currently has no slurm (HPC workload manager).

 ## Get access to snap and requesting CSID
 First create a CSID here and  please make your CSID the same as your Stanford SUNET id.